chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 2. Run DAVID optimisation
 Access the link https://david.ncifcrf.gov/ [last accessed: 08 Oct 2024 09:30am].
 An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the input gene list under `Step 1: Enter Gene List`.
 Select the identifier as **Ensembl_Gene_ID** and set the list type as **Gene List**.

-The optimisation steps are the following (see corresponding screenshots for more detailed illustrations):
+The optimisation steps are the following (see corresponding screenshots in folder `Results/Screenshots_WebApplications`) for more detailed illustrations:

 1. Upload default list of differentially expressed genes (generated using DESeq2; gene set database GO (BP)): **DEGs_DESeq2_... .txt**
 2. Change method to detect differentially expressed genes: upload **DEGs_limma_... .txt**